When successful companies are profiled, the logical question to ask years later is, “How are they doing today?”

 Bowling passionately shared his vision, described what it would take, then played a video of the FIFA World Cup Championship commercial in which a stadium packed with U.S. soccer fans chant, “I believe that we will win!”
 As if on cue, one of The Delta Companies’ employees started the same chant.
 Another voice was added.
 The chant caught on.
 Within seconds, the entire auditorium buzzed with emotion.

 2. Show them how.
 “One of the biggest mistakes leaders make,” says Bowling, “is failure to set clear expectations.
 It takes a lot of work.
 But anytime you can show people a clear path to success, you’ve got a greater likelihood of winning.”
-Bowling met with all of his direct reports—as a team and individually—as well as with other influencers to “chunk it down, get their input and begin building a month-by-month plan.”
+Bowling met with all of his direct reports-as a team and individually-as well as with other influencers to “chunk it down, get their input and begin building a month-by-month plan.”
 He brought in the teams doing the day-to-day work to get their input on how best to execute the program.
-Leaders put people into the right positions to succeed and they set milestones to mark progress toward the goal.
+Leaders put people into the right positions to succeed, and they set milestones to mark progress toward the goal.
+Moreover, they may also provide their team with necessary tools (for instance, perhaps opt for a VoIP system through a Sip Provider for sales improvement and business growth) and support to achieve set goals.
 “We provided the means to inspire and enable people to do what they didn’t initially think they could do,” says Bowling, “and then we went all out to create a path to make great things happen.”

 3. Track progress.
 “The toughest part of this program,” says Bowling, “was its length.
 Most sales contests are two-to four-week sprints.
 We had to sprint for 52 weeks.
 It’s very difficult to do.
 We had to develop new habits.”
 A specially designed micro-site tracked individual performance and company analytics in real time.
 “The leaders chunked this thing down into very digestible pieces,” says Bowling “and made several sprints out of the year-long sprint.”
 Mini-contests within the larger contest provided opportunities to reward, recognize and celebrate the achievement of individual goals, group goals and overall company progress.
 This tracking also allowed everyone to see how other departments were performing.